Biden blasts Trump over misinformation about Hurricanes Milton and Helene

 Hurricane Milton made landfall near Siesta Key, Florida at about 8:30pm (01:30 GMT Thursday) local time, battering the coastal state with winds of up to 193km/h (120mph).

-The National Hurricane Center has described Milton, which comes less than two weeks after Hurricane Helene that killed at least 230 people across Florida and several other southern states, as “extremely dangerous” and “life-threatening”.
+Milton, which the National Hurricane Center has described as “extremely dangerous” and “life-threatening”, comes less than two weeks after Hurricane Helene killed at least 230 people across Florida and several other southern states.